networkit/networkit/Doc/www/get_started.rst

 Install the NetworKit Virtual Machine
 =====================================

-If you want a quick and easy way to try NetworKit for your purposes or you use a Microsoft Windows operating system, we recommend the installation of our NetworKit virtual machine.
+If you want a quick and easy way to try NetworKit for your purposes or you use a Microsoft Windows operating system, we strongly recommend the installation of our NetworKit virtual machine.

 A detailed installation guide can be found `here <_static/Installation-Guide.pdf>`_.